htgjhhh5-oss/MORSE-Net/README.md

 ## Data Preparation

-In our experiments, all ECG recordings are resampled to **100 Hz** and adjusted to **1000 samples per lead**.
-Each input sample has the following shape:
+In our experiments, ECG recordings are resampled to **100 Hz** and adjusted to **1000 samples per lead**.
+Each ECG sample is represented as a tensor with the following shape:

 ```text
 12 × 1000